LizzyTrevisan/REACT-HOOK-COUNTER/README.md

 ## Overview of the Counter
-This is an online counter using the concept of REACt Hook to increment, reset and decrement the counter numbers.
+This is an online counter using the concept of REACT useState Hook to increment, reset and decrement the counter numbers.

 ## Features
 REACT / CSS = VS IDE